-People perform Garba and Dandiya dance as Navaratri celebrations, at night.
-Devotees recite Durga Saptashati Mantras and perform Puja, Havana and Vrat according to the prescribed rituals to please nine forms of Goddess Durga or Shakti during the auspicious Navaratri period.
+People perform Garba and Dandiya dance as Navaratri celebrations in different parts of India, at night.
+Devotees recite Durga Saptashati Mantras and perform Puja, Havana and Vrat according to the prescribed rituals to please nine forms of Goddess Durga or Shakti during the auspicious Navratri period.
 This is an auspicious period for starting an important event or a new business.

 The dates or Tithi for Sharad Maha Navaratri Vrata and Dussehra 2017 are as follows: